carpentries-incubator/python-pandas-power-consumption/_episodes/04-pandas-statistics.md

 objectives:
 - "Summarize large datasets using descriptive statistics."
 - "Perform operations to identify outliers and missing values in tabular data."
-- "Visualize data with plots."
-- "Need an objective about grouping."
 keypoints:
 - "Use the PANDAS `describe()` method to generate descriptive statistics for a dataframe."
 ---